-As land development at historic and active oil and gas exploration & production sites increases, so does the risk of environmental and human health hazards due to chemicals released to the environment from these activities.
-This has led to more extensive research into prevention of soil, groundwater, and surface water contamination.
-In areas where oil and gas development are common, air, water and soil resources can become contaminated with oil and gas wastes and by-products.
+Types of environmental contamination are a growing concern as land development increases at historic and active oil and gas exploration and production sites.
+This surge raises the risk of environmental and human health hazards due to chemical releases into the environment.
+Extensive research is underway to prevent soil, groundwater, and surface water contamination.
+In areas with frequent oil and gas development, air, water, and soil resources may become contaminated with oil and gas wastes and by-products.

 - Historic releases from oilfield and gas field exploration and production sites also pose a threat of environmental liabilities to property owners, investors, and developers who wish to develop these types of sites.

 - Waste and/or petroleum transport- Accidental petroleum spills and releases frequently occur due to transportation accidents that cause spills, oil and gas exploration and production releases, and releases from petroleum storage tank system overfills and tank system, piping, and dispensers.

 - Well failure at production sites can create major problems for drillers and for the people and agriculture who live in the area of these wells.
 Poor design, cracked casing, or flawed cement work can cause dangerous well blowouts, and toxic leaks from malfunctioning wells can occur even after the well stops producing.